 - Check for the uncropped photos with black edges or white borders.
 You can check out this article to crop bulk image if you see a lot of photos uncropped

-- Some photos might be cut in between, especially when the scanning is done using thumbnail option, rescan them
+- Some photos might be cropped in between, especially when the scanning is done using thumbnail option, rescan them

 - A few photos might have extra colors when color enhancement is enabled